Mapse/pythia_dps_jpsi_charm/README.md

 `path_jpsi_dsplus_13TeV.txt`
 `path_jpsi_dsplus_13p6TeV.txt`

-As an example, to create produce the text file, you can do:
+As an example, to produce the text file, you can do:

 `voms-proxy-init --rfc --voms cms -valid 192:00`